ztyyLV/web-twain-docs/info/schedule/Stable.md

 ### New

-* Added `Dynamsoft.DWT.AutoLoad` property to enable or disable automatic loading of Dynamic Web TWAIN.
+* Added `Dynamsoft.WebTwainEnv.AutoLoad` property to enable or disable automatic loading of Dynamic Web TWAIN.
-* Added dynamic loading and unloading methods `Dynamsoft.DWT.Load()` and `Dynamsoft.DWT.Unload()` .
+* Added dynamic loading and unloading methods `Dynamsoft.WebTwainEnv.Load()` and `Dynamsoft.WebTwainEnv.Unload()` .

 ### Improved